gmberton/image-matching-models/README.md

 NOTE THE `--recursive` !!!

-Then run
+Then run this script, which will perform inference on all folders of 'pairs' inside 'assets'.
+It is possible to specify also resolution, num_keypoints, and other method-specific args

 ```
-python matchers.py
+python run_matching.py -m matcher_name
 ```

-which will generate the image `assets/output.jpg` with the matching keypoints for a pair of images within `assets`.
+It will generate an image with the matching keypoints for each pair, under `assets/out_matcher_name` .

 ### Adding a new method